-Distribution: Alaska to California, east in cool, moist areas to Ontario and Michigan
+Distribution: Ocurring on both sides of the Cascades crest in Washington; Alaska to California, east in cool, moist areas to Ontario and Michigan

-Habitat: Cliff crevices and talus slopes at mid- to high elevations in the mountains
+Habitat: Cliff crevices and talus slopes at middle to high elevations in the mountains

 Conservation Status: Not of concern